ganginav/rez/README.md

 - 🗣️ **Interview talking points** — prompts to help you speak confidently about the project.
 - 🧱 **Grouped tech stack** — languages, frameworks, and tools, organized by category.
 - 🎯 **Matching job titles** — roles the project's skills map to.
+- 📂 **Browse your own repos** — with a GitHub token set, list and pick from your repositories (public _and_ private) instead of pasting a URL.
 - 🔴 **Live pipeline progress** — per-stage status (Scout → Analyst → Writer) streamed to the UI.
-- 🔑 **Server-side keys** — your Anthropic key never reaches the browser.
+- 🔑 **Server-side keys** — your Anthropic and GitHub tokens never reach the browser.
 - 🛟 **Graceful fallbacks** — one failing stage never blanks the whole result.

 ## How it works